Quantum Signal Processing for simulating cold plasma waves: Simulation results

 \subsection{Comparison of classical and quantum simulations}

 We implement QHS using the circuit described above on a classical emulator of a quantum computer using QuEST toolkit~\cite{Jones19}.
+The code and the corresponding input data for the simulations can be found in Ref.~\onlinecite{QSP-code}.
 Unlike in an actual quantum simulation, this gives us access to the whole output space at all moments of time.
 The results presented below are directly extracted from $\psi$ (Eq.~\ref{eq:qc-enc}) without performing, or emulating, quantum measurements.
 Then, we compare our results with those of classical simulations, which have been obtained by directly solving Eqs.~\ref{sys:1d-model} using the central finite difference scheme for both space and time.
 As a reminder, the normalized background profiles are shown in Fig.~\ref{fig:nB-profiles}.
-The size of the system is $r_0[\text{cm}] = 20$ with $N_x = 1024$ ($n_x = 10$) spatial points.
-The simulation time is $t_f[\omega_p^{-1}] = 300.5$, which is split into $n_t = 1200$ time steps with duration $\tau[\omega_p^{-1}] = 0.2504$.
+The size of the system is $r_0 = 20~\text{cm}$ with $N_x = 1024$ spatial points, which corresponds to $n_x = 10$.
+The simulation time is $t_f = 300.5 \omega_p^{-1}$, which is split into $n_t = 1200$ time steps with duration $\tau = 0.2504 \omega_p^{-1}$.
 The corresponding Courant number is $0.76$.
-The maximum background density is $n_0[\text{cm}^{-3}] = 2\times 10^{13}$, while the peak of the fictitious density profile is $n_{0,f}[\text{cm}^{-3}] = 10^{12}$.
-The background magnetic field at the center is $B_0[\text{G}] = 10^3$, and the auxiliary magnetic peak at $s = 0.4$ has $B_{0,f}[\text{G}] = 7\times 10^3$.
-The source-field coupling coefficient is $\beta = 0.1$, and $Q$ oscillates with the frequency $\omega_a[\omega_p] = 0.38$.
-The corresponding wavenumber is $k_x r_0 = 64.56$.